 As Mayor, she has implemented numerous reductions during the past several years in order to cut millions from the annual budget, including wage freezes and furloughs, bond refinancing, renegotiating the solid waste and recycling franchise agreements, finalizing negotiations with the FOP and exploring options to achieve even greater efficiencies in internal operations.
 She has reorganized, restructured and consolidated several departments by eliminating positions, removing redundancies and creating efficiencies in order to enhance productivity and improve customer service.

 Together, expenditure reductions and revenue increases combined to eliminate the $12.9 million budget deficit.
-After the books closed on the 2015 budget, the City was able to fund capital and bolster the City’s unassigned reserves, or “rainy day” funds, from a low of less than $1 million in 2012 to over $7.2 million today.
+After the books closed on the 2016 budget, the City was able to fund capital and bolster the City’s unassigned reserves, or “rainy day” funds, from a low of less than $1 million in 2012 to over $11.3 million today.
+Total reserves, including assigned, restricted, non-spendable and committed total over $49 million.

 Under the Mayor’s leadership, the City now has more ways to communicate with its residents than ever before.
 In addition to its website, Plantation.org, we now have a presence on Facebook, Twitter and Instagram.
 The Parks & Recreation department sends monthly event updates to residents via “Plantation Now,” it’s e-newsletter, you can tune in to what’s going on via Plantation Radio, 1620 AM, and sign up for emergency broadcasts via Plantation “On the Alert.”
-And once “Open Gov” has been implemented this fall, residents will experience complete transparency in City financials.
+And with “Open Gov,” which should be implemented early 2018, residents will experience complete transparency in City financials.

-As a 34-year educator with the Broward County Public School System, Mayor Bendekovic is keenly aware of the importance local schools play in our community, and her dedication to the youth of Plantation is exemplified through her support of the Plantation Athletic League (PAL).
-Whenever possible, she attends I-Zones meetings, and her efforts have been instrumental in securing several magnet programs in both South Plantation and Plantation I-Zones.
+As a 34-year educator with the Broward County Public School System, Mayor Bendekovic is keenly aware of the importance local schools play in our community.
+Her dedication to the youth of Plantation is exemplified through her support of the Plantation Athletic League (PAL), and her efforts have been instrumental in securing several magnet programs in both South Plantation and Plantation I-Zones.

 Mayor Bendekovic’s commitment to present-day Plantation and its traditions stems from her strong ties to the community growing up as part of one of Planation’s Pioneer families, as a parent raising her own children here, as an educator, as a Councilwoman, and now as Mayor.
 While she cherishes Plantation’s history, her vision of Plantation will continue to move it forward, with an eye on its future.